joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/02/us/tou-thao-verdict-george-floyd-death.html?searchResultPosition=4

 **More Than 100,000 Have Fled Sudan to Neighboring Countries**\
-`The United Nations predicted that the figure would rise to more than 800,000 by year end, in addition to more than 300,000 people internally displaced already.`\
+`The United Nations predicted that the figure would rise to more than 800,000 by year’s end, in addition to more than 300,000 people internally displaced already.`\
 https://nytimes.com/2023/05/02/world/africa/sudan-fighting-refugees-un.html?searchResultPosition=5

 **James Harden Gives Embiid-less Sixers an Unexpected Win**\